To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Official tuition rates and fees are always available for you at Student Central.
 That includes complete billing and payment information and details on how to set up a personal deferment—or installment—plan.

-To apply, you’ll need to submit the Free Application for Federal Student Aid (FAFSA).
-The application will be available beginning October 1.
+To apply for financial aid, you’ll need to submit the Free Application for Federal Student Aid (FAFSA).
+The application will be available beginning in December.Be sure to complete the FAFSA as early as possible, and definitely by April 15.
 Student Central will walk you through the process to make sure you’re covering all your bases.

-Apply for IU Scholarships by completing the General Application in the IU Scholarships task in One.IU.
-The General Application is used to determine eligibility for many scholarships at IU, including Selective Scholarships.
-It includes a series of questions and two essays, which should take 60–90 minutes to complete.
+Apply for scholarships by completing the IU Scholarships Application in the IU Scholarships task in One.IU.
+The IU Scholarships Application is used to determine eligibility for many scholarships at IU.
+It includes a series of questions and two essays.
 Sign in using your IU computing account.
 Then fill out the application and click “Finish and Submit."

 If you have work in progress, we need an official transcript.